lisa-marin/LMB-git-workshop/index.md

 [Slides used from SoftwareSaved](https://softwaresaved.github.io/software-licensing-workshop/#/).
 • Practical - take a Flashcard.
 Look at the scenario printed on it - in your group discuss and decide upon which if any licence is best.
-(Quick report back if time}
+(Quick report back if time}.

  ### Course wrap-up
 * What have we learnt this afternoon?